 Once you have entered the API key in the Akismet settings dashboard, you can configure the plugins’ settings using its intuitive interface.

-The second vital facet to take care along with comment spam, is the security of your WordPress blog.
+The second vital facet to take care of along with comment spam is the security of your WordPress blog.
 Since WordPress is the most popular content management system (CMS), it is also the most prone to various kinds of online threats.